 As students increase and refine their clinical skills they are encouraged to participate as coaches in several core courses; participate as process observers for the group, career, and theories courses; and engage in research, writing, and professional presentations with faculty.
 Combined with ongoing supervision, these various opportunities solidify a set of teaching, research, and supervision skills, that when added to the high level of clinical training, create a bridge for entry into the professional field or post-masters studies.

 Counselor Education Department Position on Dispositions

-The Counselor Education programs in School and Clinical Mental Health Counseling (CMHC) at Fairfield University align with the humanistic narrative; a narrative that recognizes the major role that the counselor-client relationship plays in promoting therapeutic change.
-As such, the program faculty emphasize interpersonal learning as a core competency, along with academic and clinical skill competencies.
+The Counselor Education programs in School and Clinical Mental Health Counseling at Fairfield University align with the multicultural and humanistic narratives recognizing the major role that client individual variables play in the counselor-client relationship in promoting therapeutic change.
+As such, the program faculty emphasize multicultural and interpersonal learning as core competencies, along with academic and clinical skill competencies.

-Central to the mission of the Graduate School of Education and Allied Professions (GSEAP) are the personal and professional qualities and characteristics of students who aspire to be practicing school and clinical mental health counselors.
+Central to the mission of the School of Education and Human Development are the personal and professional qualities and characteristics of students who aspire to be practicing clinical mental health and school counselors.
 Therefore, the Counselor Education Department reviews students’ professional dispositions during the application process, in all courses, and in practicum and internship experiences.
 Faculty factor students’ professional dispositions into the awarding of final grades, as noted in all syllabi.